Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: Evaluation

 \subsection{Setup}

 We analyse the RTT estimation algorithm using 1665 randomly generated reachable IP addresses.
 We determine whether or not a target IP address is reachable using ping.
-Upon success of the ping, we perform two traces: one to the target (A) and one to a random IP address in the same /24 subnet (B).
+Upon the success of the ping, we perform two traces: one to the target (A) and one to a random IP address in the same /24 subnet (B).
 Verifying reachability via ping before performing the traces causes intermediary routers to cache the route, so caching will not bias the difference in the latency data from the two traces.
 We recorded the RTT to both IP addresses and the RTT to each of their last-hop routers.
-B does not need to be reachable since the ODIN algorithm can simply use the last reachable node for its estimate instead.
-The additional error caused by this strategy is limited, since if the last reachable node is not the target IP address, then it is necessarily the node responsible for the target's /24 subnet~\cite{rfc}.

-There are two possible outcomes of the RTT estimate: B is reachable and B is not reachable.
-Therefore we define two operating modes for the RTT estimation algorithm: strict mode which requires that B is reachable in order to make an estimate, and permissive mode which uses the penultimate node of B for the estimate when B is not reachable.
+B does not need to be reachable since the ODIN algorithm can instead use the last reachable node for its estimate.
+The additional error caused by this strategy is limited since if the last reachable node is not the target IP address, then it is necessarily the node responsible for the target's /24 subnet~\cite{rfc}.
+The RTT estimate has two possible outcomes: B is reachable, and B is not reachable.
+Therefore we define two operating modes for the RTT estimation algorithm: strict mode, which requires that B is reachable to make an estimate, and permissive mode, which uses the penultimate node of B for the estimate when B is not reachable.
 Strict mode will provide more accurate estimates since it will include the latency added by the last hop from the /24 subnet router to a machine at a representative IP address in its subnet.